vlmlee/Wordle-Dapp/README.md

 Come play with it live [here](https://master.dme99r4sotkse.amplifyapp.com/).

+## Deploy to Sepolia Testnet with Infura

-To deploy your own Wordle smart contract, create your own `.env` file and put in your Infura credentials:
+First, create a `.env` file and put in your Infura credentials (make sure to `.gitignore` this file):

 ```shell
 INFURA_URL="https://sepolia.infura.io/v3/"